To amend the Internal Revenue Code of 1986 to provide for designation of qualified opportunity zones every 10 years.

 Length: 3 pages

-This bill was introduced on September 25, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 25, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying